• Skip to primary navigation

 What are green bonds?
 How do green bonds work?

-A green bond is a loan made to finance sustainable projects and environmental projects such as renewable energy and energy efficiency projects.
+A green bond is a loan to finance sustainable and environmental projects such as renewable energy and energy efficiency projects.

-If you are looking to buy green bonds, they come in a variety of forms such as mutual funds, green bond ETF options, and investment-grade bonds.
+If you are looking to buy green bonds, they come in various forms, such as mutual funds, green bond ETF options, and investment-grade bonds.

-Questions like the carbon footprint of the company – and its individual investment within sustainable causes – are all important when deciding what is a green bond versus not.
+Questions like the company’s carbon footprint – and its investment in sustainable causes – are all important when deciding what is a green bond versus not.

-Green bonds are: sustainable, eco-friendly, and do not invest their money in industries like natural gas, oil, fracking, weapons, or industries that can harm the “green” nature of the fund.
+Green bonds are sustainable and eco-friendly and do not invest their money in industries like natural gas, oil, fracking, weapons, or industries that can harm the “green” nature of the fund.
 Sustainable bonds are much less likely to be involved in darker industries and corporate scandals, and they are worth every bit.

 See Related: 11 Best Fossil Fuel Free Funds for ESG Investing